aegrumet/go-galton/README.md

 Each peg is modeled as a bool channel with two "child" channels, that forwards values to either its left or right child with 50% probability.

-Results are collected into bins at the final row of leaf nodes.
+Results are collected into bins from the final row of leaf channels.

 Channel closures and WaitGroups are used to gate completion of the simulation run.